 Of particular importance to us, is her multiple experiments performed on Candida albicans and pathogenic bacteria using natural compounds.
 Because of this experience, we are thrilled to have her on the YeastInfectionAdvisor team.

-Any questions about olive leaf or yeast infections in general, please feel free to contact us using the form on the contact page of this website.
+Any questions about olive leaf or yeast infections in general, please feel free to contact us using the form on the contact page of this website or see your doctor.

 Dr. Kaur's Medical References

 .
 Sun W, Frost B, Liu J. Oleuropein, unexpected benefits!.
 Oncotarget.
 2017;8(11):17409.